 For more information on local industry please click here.

 Development is something that goes on across the whole country.
-Developments that could have an affect on the SAC range from slipways and coastal defence, to marinas and offshore energy generation.
+Developments that could have an effect on the SAC range from slipways and coastal defence, to marinas and offshore energy generation.
 When plans or proposals for developments such as these are submitted a number of factors have to be considered including the implications for the SAC.
 If permission is granted on the grounds of over-riding economic or safety reasons to a proposal that is likely to have an adverse impact on the SAC, compensation for the impact is usually required – this may take the form of creating new habitat or other improvements to offset the impact.